Diseases & Conditions

 - Removal of extra fingers

-- Reconstruction of fingers or other parts of the hand
+- Reconstruction of fingers or other parts of the hand/upper extremity

 Establishing peer contacts for both your child and your family is a very important part of treatment.
 Meeting other children with hand differences and their families will provide reassurance that you are not alone and can be an invaluable source of information and support.

 Many research studies have shown that children with congenital hand differences have a very high quality of life.
-Although they may do some tasks differently, parents are often amazed at what their children can accomplish.
+Although they may do some tasks differently, it's often amazing what they can accomplish.

 Statistical data in this article was reviewed by the AAOS Department of Research and Scientific Affairs.